Exploring the Dark Energy Equation of State with JWST: Introduction

 Dark energy is introduced to drive the accelerating expansion of the universe, which is firstly supported by the observations of Type Ia supernovae (SN Ia) \cite{riess1998observational,perlmutter1999measurements}.
-Moreover, dark energy plays a significant role in shaping the evolution of the universe, particularly in the formation of structures.
-However, the nature of dark energy remains a mystery.
+This mysterious component also plays a significant role in shaping the evolution of the universe, especially in the formation of structures.
+However, its nature remains enigmatic.
 The cosmological constant, first proposed by Einstein, is the most concise and natural model which associates it with the energy density of the vacuum.
 However, recent observations suggest the possibility of the dynamical evolution of dark energy rather than $\Lambda \rm{CDM}$ model \cite{zhao2017dynamical}.
-To portray this, various models have been proposed, including Quintessence \cite{amendola2000coupled}, Quintom \cite{caldwell2002phantom}, early dark energy model \cite{doran2006early,poulin2019early} and so on \cite{li2004model,Feng:2011zzo}.
-Usually, we use a parametric equation to describe the evolution of the dark energy equation of state (EoS) and the most popular one is the Chevallier--Polarski--Linder (CPL) parameterization \cite{chevallier2001accelerating,linder2003exploring}.
+To portray this, various models have been proposed, including Quintessence \cite{amendola2000coupled,banerjee2021hubble}, Quintom \cite{caldwell2002phantom}, early dark energy model \cite{doran2006early,poulin2019early} and so on \cite{li2004model,Feng:2011zzo}.
+Usually, we use a parametric equation to describe the evolution of the dark energy equation of state (EoS), and one of the most popular choices is the Chevallier--Polarski--Linder (CPL) parameterization \cite{chevallier2001accelerating,linder2003exploring}.
 This parameterization offers a flexible and model-independent framework to examine the evolution of the late universe.

 Recently, Menci et al. \cite{menci2022high} have adopted the CPL parameterization to discuss the tension between the JWST observations and the $\Lambda$CDM model.
 In this study, we follow the work of Menci et al. and further explore the impact of star formation efficiency on structure formation.
-Our results indicate that incorporating additional dark energy within the CPL parameterization could indeed provide an explanation for the presence of high-redshift massive galaxies observed by JWST, even with a low star formation efficiency $\epsilon \sim 0.05$ ($95\%$ confidence level).
+However, our results indicate that incorporating additional dark energy within the CPL parameterization could indeed explain the presence of high-redshift massive galaxies observed by JWST, even with a low star formation efficiency $\epsilon \sim 0.05$ ($3 \sigma$ confidence level), which contradicts with the results of Menci et al.